LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 Then create a private Apple Pay account and supply your Apple Pay Merchant ID on your Apple management area (register.apple.com).

-You will use your Merchant ID in the `merchantIdentifier` properties of the Metadata JSON.
+You will use your Merchant ID in the `merchantIdentifier` properties of the Metadata template.

 ### Sending an Apple Pay Request to a Consumer

 Similar to [Apple structured content templates](structured-content-apple-business-chat-templates-introduction.html), you will send two template payloads (Metadata and Body) for the Apple Pay request to the consumer.

-Different from Apple structured content templates, the **body** template will only define how the Apple Pay bubble is displayed in the LiveEngage agent workspace (for conversational context, transcript and historic records, as well as ease of use for agents).
+Different from Apple structured content templates, the **body** template will only define how the Apple Pay bubble is displayed in the LiveEngage agent workspace.
 The **metadata** template will define how the bubble is displayed in the consumer's Messages thread.

-For full instructions on the structured content body property descriptions and different template options please refer to the [structured content guide in our dev community.](structured-content-introduction-to-structured-content.html)

 _Agent/bot generates Apple Pay Interactive Message to consumer (using structured content on LiveEngage)_
 ![](img/apple_pay_consumer1.png) ![](img/apple_pay_consumer2.png)